Floor Screeding Oxford

 Floor Screeding Oxford Oxfordshire (OX1)

-There are numerous screeding specialists in and around Oxford so try to get multiple quotes for your floor screeding project before choosing a company and know to what standard of finish it's for.
-The SR (Surface Regularity) finish is the figure to look for when receiving a quotation from your Oxford screeding contractor.
-Each of the three SR levels offer different qualities of finish, with SR1 being the best, with the lowest amount of deviation over the area.
-This means that you may need to rectify any areas that may cause issues when laying your final flooring solution.
+There are a number of screeding companies in and around Oxford so see if you can get multiple quotations for your floor screeding project before choosing a company and know to what standard of finish is it for.
+The SR (Surface Regularity) finish is the figure to look for when studying a quote from your Oxford screeding contractor.
+SR2 and SR3 may be cheaper options, although the finished floor surface may have errors and deviations, whilst SR1 guarantees a perfect finish.
+An SR2 or SR3 standard may mean there are ridges or flat spots that might cause issues when putting down your final flooring surface (carpet, wood, tile etc).

 Floor Screeders Oxford (01865)

-British Standards BS8204 sets down the regulations and guidelines that all Oxford screeding companies is obliged to follow, and if applying specialist screeding solutions, (Gypsol, Cemfloor, Flowcrete etc), they must be accredited by the manufacturers as being skilled and trained in their use.
-A contractor holding accreditations proves that they've been assessed and trained in the use of these products and can offer a high quality service in all areas of their installation.
+British Standards BS8204 sets down the regulations and guidelines that all Oxford screeding companies must follow, and if working with specialist screeding solutions, (Gypsol, Flowcrete, Cemfloor etc), they should be accredited by the manufacturers as being trained and skilled in their use.
+A contractor holding accreditations indicates they have been assessed and trained in using these products and can deliver a high quality service in all aspects of their installation.

-Commercial screeders in Oxford will generally tackle floor screeding projects in schools, hospitals, warehouses, factories, shopping centres and boutiques.
+Commercial screeders in Oxford will generally tackle floor screeding projects in shops, warehouses, hospitals, hotels, factories and schools.

 TYPES OF SCREED